simonjstanford/wpf-notes/MVVM & Property Binding/INotifyPropertyChanged.md

 So after calling the `Increment` method the `Counter` value of the source and the target are out of sync.

 So create a push event from the source you need to first implement `INotifyPropertyChanged` interface as shown in the below figure.
-Now when someone calls the “Increment” method you can raise an event saying that the “Counter” property has changed by calling “PropertyChanged” function as shown in the below code.
+Now when someone calls the `Increment` method you can raise an event saying that the `Counter` property has changed by calling `PropertyChanged` function as shown in the below code.

 In simple words the source sends a notification to the target WPF object that data has changed in the source and he should refresh himself with the fresh data.